 In remaining immediately and expressively connected to her body’s wisdom, a sacred prostitute demands that those who enter into her energetic aura remain connected to theirs, because only by engaging their own bodily wisdom can they engage appropriately with hers.
 The Sacred Whore can only be approached with an attitude of humility and a desire for restoration.
 You cannot penetrate her unconsciously”.

 **So, you might ask, did I have all that in mind when I made my fateful decision long ago?
 Not really.
 But I did have a visceral intuition, a bodily sense of what was possible and necessary.
 I had a sense of an underlying truth about erotic connection and healing.
 And I had a unconscious drive to explore this blasphemous way that truth could be applied.
 The ugliness of the modern sex industry destroys the very gifts we may have, in our rare tender moments, wanted to offer.

-Now, having failed Her the first time around, She has given me a new opportunity to serve Her will to be seen, this time, not with my body, but with the words that flow through my body from Her heart
+Now, she has given me a new opportunity to serve Her will, to be seen… not with my body for that I share only with my love, but with the words that flow through my body from Her heart